xdguido/express-react-template/README.md

 -   [ ] Multi-language Support
     -   [ ] Spanish

-See the [open issues](https://github.com/xdguido/express-react-template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/xdguido/express-react-template/issues) for a full list of proposed features (and known issues) or post your own.

 <!-- CONTRIBUTING -->